Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Define columns from the selected column template to be removed from the CSV download.
 An array of the column titles to remove.

+**sort**

+Specify the sort order to use when downloading, if different to the default sort order defined in the linked source component.
+This can be useful when linked to a dataGrid that shows data using a term aggregation, since when downloading the aggregation mode is automatically switched to a composite aggregation for performance reasons, and the composite aggregation does not support sorting on the same columns.
+Specify a JSON object where the property names are the fields to sort in order of precedence and the values are either "asc" or "desc" to define the direction.

 **source**